 What is HbA1c?

-Commonly used in the world of diabetes, HbA1c is a measure that shows the average percentage of sugar level in your body.
-When the haemoglobin (a protein present in the red blood cells that carry oxygen) present in the body joins with glucose in the blood, the blood becomes glycated or is known as glycated haemoglobin (HbA1c).
-HbA1c is also known as haemoglobin A1c or simply A1c.
+Commonly used in the world of diabetes, HbA1c is a measure that shows the average percentage of sugar levels in your body.
+When the hemoglobin (a protein present in the red blood cells that carry oxygen) present in the body joins with glucose in the blood, the blood becomes glycated or is known as glycated hemoglobin (HbA1c).
+HbA1c is also known as hemoglobin A1c or simply A1c.

-There is a direct relationship between the glucose in the body and haemoglobin.
-The higher the sugar levels, the more haemoglobin it binds.
+There is a direct relationship between the glucose in the body and hemoglobin.
+The higher the sugar levels, the more hemoglobin it binds.
 And since the red blood cells live for around four months, the A1c levels help in giving an average result.

 As mentioned above, HbA1c levels are measured in percentage.
 The higher the percentage, the greater the risk and complications.
-The HbA1c levels can also be referred to as average glucose or eAG.
-Although eaG corresponds to HbA1c as both measures a person’s average 3-month blood sugar levels, it is measured in milligrams per deciliter(mg/dl).
+The HbA1c levels can also be called average glucose or eAG.
+Although eAG corresponds to HbA1c as both measures a person’s average 3-month blood sugar levels, it is measured in milligrams per deciliter(mg/dl).